 i: Include deactivated (removed) items in the listing; for properties, include properties for hidden streams or principals.
+Cannot be used with the -s option for show wspaces.

 I: Include deactivated (removed) items, and include old definitions of all items.
 Cannot be used with the -d option, nor with the -1, -m, -r, or -R options in show streams.